segabl/pd2-sh-complements/README.md

 ### Hacker

 - Botnet
-  - Removed hidden dodge chance bonus
+  - Removed dodge chance bonus

 *Hacker has two instances of dodge chance bonuses of 15% each, which makes it a bit too strong.*
 *Removing one of those instances should make it more balanced.*